sp301415/tfhe-go/README.md

 - Comparable performance to state-of-the-art C++/Rust libraries
 - Readable code and user-friendly API, with modern Go features like generics

-The design of this library is heavily influenced by two excellent FHE libraries: [Lattigo](https://github.com/tuneinsight/lattigo) by [Tune Insight](https://tuneinsight.com), and [TFHE-rs](https://github.com/zama-ai/tfhe-rs) by [Zama](https://zama.ai).
-The goal is to deliver a highly performant, yet easily hackable & extendable library for researchers and developers who are interested in Fully Homomorphic Encryption.
+To goal of this library is to be highly efficient while remaining easily customizable and extendable for researchers and developers interested in TFHE.
+The overall design of this library is heavily influenced by two excellent FHE libraries: [Lattigo](https://github.com/tuneinsight/lattigo) by [Tune Insight](https://tuneinsight.com), and [TFHE-rs](https://github.com/zama-ai/tfhe-rs) by [Zama](https://zama.ai).

-Please note that this library has not been audited or reviewed by security experts, so using it for any real-world production purposes are not recommended.
+Please note that this library has not been audited or reviewed by security experts, so using it for any real-world production purposes is not recommended.

 ## Installation
 You can install TFHE-go in your project using `go get`:
 ```
 $ go get -u github.com/sp301415/tfhe-go
 ```
-TFHE-go uses Go Assembly for SIMD operations in amd64 platform.
+TFHE-go uses Go Assembly for SIMD operations on amd64 platforms.
 To disable this, you can pass `purego` [build tag](https://pkg.go.dev/go/build#hdr-Build_Constraints).

 ## Examples
 ### Encryption